arras-energy/gridlabd/docs/Tools/Framework.md

 * `main`: the main function to run

+* `args`: the main call arguments (defaults to sys.argv)

 * `exit`: the exit function to call (default is `exit`)

 * `print`: the print funtion to call on exceptions (default is `print`)

 This function does not return.
-When the app is done it calls exit.
+When the app is done it calls exit unless `DEBUG` is set to `True`, in which case it may raise an exception if necessary.

 ---